-- 3. I have consulted the Monitoring Officer prior to its release. - 5.4.2 I do not improperly use knowledge gained solely as a result of my role as a councillor for the advancement of myself, my friends, my family members, my employer or my business interests. - 5.4.3 I do not prevent anyone from getting information that they are entitled to by law. - 5.4.3.1 Local authorities must work openly and transparently, and their proceedings and printed materials are open to the public, except in certain legally defined circumstances.
+- and made in good faith and in compliance with the reasonable requirements of the Council; - and I have consulted the Monitoring Officer prior to its release. - 5.5 I do not improperly use knowledge gained solely as a result of my role as a councillor for the advancement of myself, my friends, my family members, my employer or my business interests. - 5.6 I do not prevent anyone from getting information that they are entitled to by law. - 5.7 Local authorities must work openly and transparently, and their proceedings and printed materials are open to the public, except in certain legally defined circumstances.
 You should work on this basis, but there will be times when it is required by law that discussions, documents and other information relating to or held by the Council must be treated in a confidential manner.
-Examples include personal data relating to individuals or information relating to ongoing negotiations. - 5.5 Disrepute as a councillor: - 5.5.1 I do not bring my role or Council into disrepute. - 5.5.1.1 As a councillor, you are trusted to make decisions on behalf of your community and your actions and behaviour are subject to greater scrutiny than that of ordinary members of the public.
+Examples include personal data relating to individuals or information relating to ongoing negotiations.

+5.8 Disrepute - as a councillor:

+- I do not bring my role or Council into disrepute. - As a councillor, you are trusted to make decisions on behalf of your community and your actions and behaviour are subject to greater scrutiny than that of ordinary members of the public.
 You should be aware that your actions might have an adverse impact on you, other councillors and/or your Council and may lower the public's confidence in your or your Council's ability to discharge your/its functions.
-For example, behaviour that is considered dishonest and/or deceitful can bring your Council into disrepute. - 5.5.1.2 You are able to hold the Council and fellow councillors to account and are able to constructively challenge and express concern about decisions and processes undertaken by the Council whilst continuing to adhere to other aspects of this Code of Conduct. - 5.6 Use of position as a councillor: - 5.6.1 I do not use, or attempt to use, my position improperly to the advantage or disadvantage of myself or anyone else. - 5.6.2 I will not act as agent for people pursuing planning matters within the Council's administrative area.
+For example, behaviour that is considered dishonest and/or deceitful can bring your Council into disrepute. - You are able to hold the Council and fellow councillors to account and are able to constructively challenge and express concern about decisions and processes undertaken by the Council whilst continuing to adhere to other aspects of this Code of Conduct.

+5.09 Use of position - as a councillor:

-- 5.6.2.1 Your position as a member of the Council provides you with certain opportunities, responsibilities, and privileges, and you make choices all the time that will impact others.
-However, you should not take advantage of these opportunities to further your own or others' private interests or to disadvantage anyone unfairly. - 5.7 Use of the Council's resources and facilities as a councillor: - 5.7.1 I do not misuse Council resources. - 5.7.2 I will have regard to any applicable Local Authority Code of Publicity made under the Local Government Act 1986 or any similar Communications Protocol or Code produced by the Council; - 5.7.3 I will, when using the resources of the Council or authorising their use by others: - a. act in accordance with the Council's requirements; and - b. ensure that such resources are not used for political purposes unless that use could reasonably be regarded as likely to facilitate, or be conducive to, the discharge of the functions of the Council or of the office to which I have been elected or appointed. - 5.7.3.1 You may be provided with resources and facilities by the Council to assist you in carrying out your duties as a councillor.
+- I do not use, or attempt to use, my position improperly to the advantage or disadvantage of myself or anyone else. - I will not act as agent for people pursuing planning matters within the Council's administrative area. - Your position as a member of the Council provides you with certain opportunities, responsibilities, and privileges, and you make choices all the time that will impact others.
+However, you should not take advantage of these opportunities to further your own or others' private interests or to disadvantage anyone unfairly.

+5.10 Use of the Council's resources and facilities - as a councillor:

+- I do not misuse Council resources. - I will have regard to any applicable Local Authority Code of Publicity made under the Local Government Act 1986 or any similar Communications Protocol or Code produced by the Council; - I will, when using the resources of the Council or authorising their use by others: - o act in accordance with the Council's requirements; and o ensure that such resources are not used for political purposes unless that use could reasonably be regarded as likely to facilitate, or be conducive to, the discharge of the functions of the Council or of the office to which I have been elected or appointed.

+You may be provided with resources and facilities by the Council to assist you in carrying out your duties as a councillor.
 Examples include:

 - office support

 - stationery

 - equipment such as phones, and computers

 - transport

-- access and use of Council buildings and rooms.
+- access and use of Council buildings and rooms